 We are no longer a Pico Plaza - we have evolved into a Plaza

-Victoria Day Long Weekend overflow truck and boat trailer parking is available at the plaza.
+Boat launch overflow truck and boat trailer parking is available at the plaza.
 RV and boat trailer parking is available for $15 per day (payment drop box is attached to the blue shed on the east part of the building).
 Reservations are suggested to make sure space is available.
 RV parking has 30A electrical service, water and septic hookups on each spot.
 Nightly fee is $20 for RV's and attached boat trailers.

 Heaven 11 Plaza will eventually feature a Fuel Station, Ole Smokes Cafe, Opaz-Mart, RV Park and Dog Park.